 The trainer should also keep in mind what is best presented to trainees in various areas of the front office or hotel and at specific times of the day.
 Will the area be free of distractions and available for training?
 Is the time to present this skill better scheduled for the midmorning, early afternoon, or late evening?
 Training a new employee to use the PMS at the height of the morning rush almost guarantees failure.
-Of course, new employees must work under distracting and disorderly conditions, but during training they require a distraction-free, orderly area so they can concentrate on mastering skills.
+Of course, new employees will have to work under distracting and disorderly conditions, but during training, they need to be in a distraction-free, orderly area so that they can concentrate on mastering skills.

 The trainer should also be sure the materials needed to deliver the session are in order.
 Have DVDs, CDs, and videotapes been ordered and received?
 Have they been previewed?
 Does the VCR work?
-Has the room been scheduled for the satellite or Picture Tel reception, the use of telephone lines to send and receive video and audio impressions?
+Has the room been scheduled for the satellite or PictureTel reception, the use of telephone lines to send and receive video and audio impressions?
 Have telephone initiation and reception agreements, contracts between senders and receivers of PictureTel concerning specifications of the telephone call and who pays for the call, been set?
 Have the coordinates been set for the satellite dish reception?
 Has the printed material required for training and follow-up been duplicated?
 Are enough copies available?
-These preparations are essential to a professional presentation.
+These preparations are all essential to providing a professional presentation.
 They allow in-depth training to take place without interruption and provide the trainee with a means for review after the session is over.